 Sales Revenue: Your gross sales are important, yes, but remember what we said above that they are only a part of the bigger picture.

-Gross Margin (GM): As a retailer, you should know this metric well as it ultimately indicates how much
+Gross Margin (GM): As a retailer, you should know this metric as well as it ultimately indicates how much

 Cost per Lead: How much is a potential customer costing you?
 Whether it’s a contact form or an email subscriber, what is the average cost to capture a lead?